We Need Your Support

 Any amount contributed to the Fairbanks House helps preserve this historic place, and all donations are tax deductible.

-To make a donation of any amount please donate with the “Donate Here” button below.
+To make a donation of any amount please donate with the "Donate" button below.
 You can also donate by mail with Checks Payable to FAIRBANKS FAMILY IN AMERICA, INC and mail to: 511 East Street, Dedham, MA 02026

-We do have an option in our Donate Here button below to make a one time $1637 donation - this will make you a recognized member of the 1637 Circle.
-Please note we have a way to Subscribe below through PayPal to pay for this over 6 or 12 months!
+If you make a one time $1637 donation - this will make you a recognized member of the 1637 Circle.

 Membership in the Fairbanks Family in America, Inc. is open to all who care about historic preservation and are interested in helping to conserve the Fairbanks House museum c.
 1637, the oldest wood frame structure in North America.